jnun/5daydocs/docs/work/INDEX.md

-# Work Folder Structure
+# docs/work/ Directory Index

-The `/work` directory contains all active project management files, task tracking, and operational resources for the 5daydocs system.
+The `/docs/work/` directory contains all active project management files, task tracking, and operational resources for the 5DayDocs system.

 ## Core Directories